ExtensionEngine/tce-template-svelte/README.md

 Add code for the edit component of your element to `edit/index.svelte` file.
 If the element supports them, you can also add code for top toolbar and side toolbar in the designated files.
-In the same manner add code for the display state to `display/index.svelte` file.
+In the same manner add code for the display component to `display/index.svelte` file.
 You can choose any kind of component composition, however only root `Edit` and `Display` components can be exposed as a part of the element's interface.
+TypeScript types can be added to support better developer experience and serve as a documentation for the element.
+Use the `ElementData` interface in `typings.ts` file to specify and list the data that your element requires and manages.
+The `initState` function can optionally be specified to return the initial state of that data.
-Make sure to edit the relevant properties in `index.ts` file.
+Make sure to edit the relevant properties of the manifest in `index.ts` file.

 #### `preview` folder